 Finding value is about having an edge over the bookmakers

-In this case, the forementioned odd of 2.00 will not have an implied probability of 50%, rather one of 60% or even higher.
+For example, an odd of 2.00 will not have an implied probability of 50%, but rather 60% or even higher.
 An odd of 4.00 will have a probability of more than 25%, say 30% or higher.
 In these cases, the bookmaker doesn’t have an edge on you, it’s exactly the other way around.
-This is exactly what we strive to find, and what our experts manage to find most of the times.
-By playing enough of these bets where you have the edge, you will surely make a profit.
-Just like the bookmaker (and of course the casino normally do.
-We’ll refer to the law of large numbers of probability theory again, which confirms this.
+This is what we are looking for at Transparent Bets.

-The profit margin (vig) of the bookmakers
+The profit margin of the bookmaker